Tayler Saucedo: College career

-Due to poor grades, Saucedo began his collegiate career at Tacoma Community College (TCC), pitching in six games for their baseball team in 2012.
+Due to poor grades, Saucedo began his collegiate career at Tacoma Community College, pitching in six games for their baseball team in 2012.
 He dropped out of TCC during his sophomore year.
 He was named a Top 200 Junior College Prospect before 2013, but did not play college baseball that season.
 He played for the Martinsville Mustangs in the Coastal Plain League in the summer of 2013.
-Saucedo then played for the Tennessee Wesleyan Bulldogs in 2014 and 2015.
+Saucedo then played for the Tennessee Wesleyan Bulldogs, an NAIA program, in 2014 and 2015.
 In April 2015, Saucedo earned the Appalachian Athletic Conference Baseball Pitcher of the Week award after a complete-game, one-hit shutout win.
 He rebounded from a poor year in 2014, with a 6.34 ERA in 20 games, to a 5–2 record and 1.96 ERA in 16 games, nine of them starts, in 2015.